 Options for installing ROS 2 Galactic Geochelone:

-We currently provide ROS 2 binary packages for the following platforms:
+We provide ROS 2 binary packages for the following platforms:

 We support building ROS 2 from source on the following platforms: